memer3638/memer3638.github.io/README.md

 don’t judge but I would love feedback.
-Here’s information on it. if you want information then here's the website sites.google.com/view/memergames if you want quick information i'll update it here Ongoing Updates: Dividing popcorn click by 15 to be more realistic but still playable.
+Here’s information on it. if you want information then here's the website sites.google.com/view/memergames if you want quick information i'll update it here Ongoing Updates: Dividing popcorn click by 15, Replacing html file with turbowarp packed file.
 Current Version: BETA
 Latest Updates:
 Update date Goal: Nov 1